EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1790-09-01-maria-kittle.md

 of the early republic.
 It was in print for 8 years and had almost 100 issues.
 It published accounts of theater performances and travel as well as current events and extracts of essays and creative works.
-The publisher was T. and J. Swords of New York, who published two other Christian journals around the same time and printed bound books as well.
+The publishers were Thomas and James Swords of New York, who published two other Christian journals around the same time and printed bound books as well.
-Thomas and James Swords, the printers and editors, were fairly well-known journalists.
-They drew on the work of the Friendly Club in many of this publication’s issues.
-The *New York Magazine*’s overall contents are eclectic and seem to claim a curatorship of the interests of the intellectual elite.
-However, the subscription list reveals a varied readership, about half of which were artisans and shopkeepers, though public figures like George Washington and John Adams are also included.
-The political leanings of the magazine may help explain the appeal to this specific readership.
+The *New York Magazine*’s overall contents are eclectic and seem to claim a curatorship of the interests of the intellectual elite, including George Washington and John Adams.
+However, the subscription list reveals a varied readership, about half of whom were artisans and shopkeepers.

 *The History of Maria Kittle* was first serialized in the *New York Magazine* from September 1790 to January 1791, with each update appearing monthly for a total of five installments.
 The magazine also published some of Bleecker’s other work, especially poetry; however, each piece was submitted by Bleecker’s daughter Margaretta V. Faugeres several years after her mother’s death.
-The magazine publishers, T. and
+T. and
-J. Swords of New York, went on to publish the *Posthumous Works of Ann Eliza Bleecker, in Prose and Verse* in bound form in 1793, which included *The History of Maria Kittle,* another unfinished historical novel called *The History of Henry and Ann*, a collection of poetry and
+J. Swords, went on to publish the *Posthumous Works of Ann Eliza Bleecker, in Prose and Verse* in bound form in 1793, which included *The History of Maria Kittle,* another unfinished historical novel called *The History of Henry and Ann*, a collection of poetry and